United States Express Delivery Market Size and Share

 By End-User Industry: E-Commerce Leadership Faces Offline Retail Challenge

-Wholesale and Retail Trade (Offline) bookings grew fastest at 5.96% CAGR (2025-2030) as brick-and-mortar chains launched store-to-door express fulfillment, narrowing the service gap with online-only rivals.
+Wholesale and Retail Trade (Offline) bookings are expected to grow fastest at 5.96% CAGR (2025-2030) as brick-and-mortar chains launched store-to-door express fulfillment, narrowing the service gap with online-only rivals.
 Manufacturing relies on overnight parts to minimize production disruption, while healthcare drives premium yields because cold chain failures carry compliance penalties.
 Financial services send fewer parcels but require ironclad chain-of-custody controls, sustaining a niche premium for secure express.
-Vertical specialization thus remains a durable strategy for margin preservation in the United States express delivery service market.
+Vertical specialization thus remains a durable strategy for margin preservation in the United States express delivery market.

 By Destination: Cross-Border Complexity Drives Premium Pricing

-International express recorded a 6.04% CAGR (2025-2030) trajectory while the domestic channel sustained a larger base with 62.61% of the United States express delivery service market size in 2024.
+International express is projected to record a 6.04% CAGR (2025-2030) trajectory, while the domestic channel sustained a larger base with 62.61% of the United States express delivery market size in 2024.
 Increased document verification, tariff calculations, and return logistics confer pricing power on integrators possessing brokerage depth.
 Nearshoring under the USMCA framework accelerates intra-regional lanes such as Mexico–United States, producing shorter average line-haul distances yet not eroding premium service demand.

 By Delivery Commitment: Time-Definite Services Command Premium Despite Growth Lag